 The teaching and learning program at Falls Road Primary School acknowledges that students learn at different rates and in different ways.
 Falls Road Primary School structures learning programs that enhance and build on the strong school and community partnership and support this development through our supportive, nurturing and welcoming school environment.

-Our art programme acts as a conduit for our students to progress to the special Art and Gifted And Talented Education Program at Kalamunda Senior High School.
+Our art program acts as a conduit for our students to progress to the special Art and Gifted And Talented Education Program at Kalamunda Senior High School.
 We also have an excellent record of students graduating from the school into the specialist academic Maths and Science extension programmes run by Lesmurdie Senior High School.
 This has been enhanced by the early identification of students in Years 3 and 5 through NAPLAN results which enables our students to participate in the specially designed academic programs for primary students on the Kalamunda High School site.
 Additionally, in Years 5 to 6, children identified as being gifted and talented are offered enrichment courses through the Primary Extension and Challenge Program (PEAC).
-In 2016, we have also been able to offer some school-based Talented and Gifted Students (TAGS) programs.

-In ICT we have a range of facilities available including a laboratory of computers and Interactive Whiteboards in all classes throughout the school, which students and teachers across the school use as tools for learning.
-The interactive Whiteboards help facilitate, enhance and motivate student learning.
-We also have banks of iPads in each teaching block which are pre-loaded with a range of effective teaching and learning applications which also add value to the teaching and learning programs already in place.
-In 2016, we have invested in some Edison robots which will assist us in developing our students' coding skills.
+In ICT we have a range of facilities available including a laboratory of computers, a mini-lab of laptops and Interactive Whiteboards / Interactive Panels in all classes throughout the school, which students and teachers across the school use as tools for learning.
+The interactive Whiteboards / Panels help facilitate, enhance and motivate student learning.
+We also have banks of iPads in each teaching block as well as the Art/Music block which are pre-loaded with a range of effective teaching and learning applications which also add value to the teaching and learning programs already in place.
+We have invested in a range of Digital Technology and Coding resources including: Edison robots; Bee-bots; and Spheros which can all be used across a range of coding contexts.
+Students have access to a lab of computers as well as a mini-lab of laptops which are used for a variety of tasks.

 Our School of Instrumental Music Program